 Diversity and Inclusion

 The world is more diverse than ever, and this is directly reflected in the world of work.
 DeakinTALENT is committed to providing extra support to students and graduates who feel they are facing barriers to employment.
-Here we aim provide you with some high-level guidance to navigate some of those barriers and answer common questions you might face when seeking employment.
+Here we aim to provide you with some high-level guidance to navigate some of those barriers and answer common questions you might face when seeking employment.
 If you feel you need extra support the Deakin Diversity and Inclusion team offer further support.

 In Australia, it is illegal to discriminate on the basis of one of the following protected attributes: